Last Updated on

 Do you remember the old Van Halen song, Hot for Teacher?
 “I don’t feel tardy.”
 We don’t want you to feel tardy about your election to be taxed as an S corporation.

-So if you are past the 75 days, no worries- in true IRS fashion there is one rule (don’t be tardy), and fifty exceptions (my dog ate it).
-Form 2553 is no different, but it has to be done correctly and we can help!
+So if you are past the 75 days from January 1 or business inception, no worries- in true IRS fashion there is one rule (don’t be tardy), and fifty exceptions (my dog ate it).
+Form 2553 is no different, but filing it late has to be done correctly and we can help!

 S Corp Election Checklist

 So we showed you all the benefits, fees and such… but we need to put the horse back in front of the carriage.
 Let’s go through a quick checklist to ensure that we are not going down the wrong road.
 As Doc Brown in Back to the Future says, “Roads?
 Where we’re going, we don’t need roads.”
 Well, in S Corp land we do-